 The female builds the nest, working mainly during the morning.
 It’s a simple, sturdy cup made of loose grasses, weeds, and bark on the outsides, then lined more tidily with grasses, rootlets, and animal hair.
 Construction takes about 4 days.
 The finished nest is 4-8 inches across (2-2.5 inches for the inside of the cup), and 2.5-4 inches deep.

-- Arcese, Peter, Mark K. Sogge, Amy B. Marr and Michael A. Patten.
+Arcese, Peter, Mark K. Sogge, Amy B. Marr and Michael A. Patten.
 2002.
-Song Sparrow (Melospiza melodia).
-In The Birds of North America, No. 704 (A. Poole, Ed.).
-The Birds of North America Online, Ithaca, New York.
+Song Sparrow (Melospiza melodia), version 2.0.
+In The Birds of North America (P. G. Rodewald, editor).
+Cornell Lab of Ornithology, Ithaca, New York, USA.

 Dunne, Pete.
 2006.
 Pete Dunne's essential field guide companion: Houghton Mifflin Harcourt.